Written by Chetan Melhotra

-With AWS IAM, access can be provided to users within the same account as well as to users from other AWS accounts.
+With AWS IAM, access can be provided to users within the same account and to users from other AWS accounts.
 Access to resources can be restricted with the help of IAM policies.

 IAM risks misconfigurations that result in security vulnerabilities, such as:

-- Creating privileged roles which can be assumed by any AWS user.
+- Creating privileged roles, which any AWS user can assume.
 Anyone knowledgeable about the role can assume the role and perform privileged operations.